Ontology Object Properties are Data Model Associative Entities – not Relationships

 The relationship in a data model is binary, connecting exactly two entities.

 An Object Property may even stand independently without attached classes per the OWA.
-In order words, all classes in ontology are valid objects.
+In other words, all classes in ontology are valid objects.

 Let’s consider registrations as an example.
 In the FIBO, a Registrar or a Registration Authority can register things.
-The graph shows the registers object property and, on the left side, the two domain classes.
+The graph illustrates the registers object property, and on the left side, the two domain classes are shown.

 FIBO registers - domains and class restrictions graph